cavalab/feat/examples/EXAMPLES.md

 * objectives
 * feedback

-There are 2 ways to set the hyper parameters for featcv.
-First method is to define a string in cv_main.cc file. and pass that to featcv constructor.
-See cv_main.cc file for details.
-The method is to create a input file containing group of parameters and pass the filepath using `-infile` flag.
-Check featcvinput.txt for sample input file.
-The input file contains a string similar to the one in cv_main.cc
+There are 2 ways to set the hyper parameters for feat\_cv.
+The first method is to define a string in `cv_main.cc` file and pass that to the feat\_cv constructor.
+See `cv_main.cc` for details.

+The second method is to create a input file containing group of parameters and pass the filepath using `-infile` flag.
+Check featcvinput.txt for a sample input file.
+The input file contains a string similar to the one in `cv_main.cc`.

-General structure of input file is
+The general structure of input file is
 `[{('token1': val1, val2, val3)('token2': val1, val2)}, {('token1': val1, val2, val3)('token2': val1, val2)},]`